Gen-Pat/tut-1/README.md

-# tut-1
+# About Patrick

-This is just a testing phase.
+Patrick is a designer.

-My name is Patrick: an upcoming software developer.
+He is currently practicing programming to become a Software Developer.